openbaton/zabbix-plugin/README.md

   Licensed under [Apache v2 License](http://www.apache.org/licenses/LICENSE-2.0).

-# Zabbix plugin
+# Open Baton Zabbix Plugin

-Zabbix plugin is an open source project providing a reference implementation of two interfaces of the VIM, based on the ETSI [NFV MANO] specification.

-The two interfaces are:
--   VirtualisedResourceFaultManagement
--   VirtualisedResourcePerformanceManagement

-A detailed description of the interfaces is in the last ETSI Draft [IFA005_Or-Vi_ref_point_Spec].
-In particular with the Zabbix plugin you can create/delete items, trigger and action on-demand.
+This project contains an implementation of a plugin for integrating Open Baton with Zabbix Server, as shown in the figure below.

 ![Zabbix plugin architecture][zabbix-plugin-architecture]

 Some of the benefits introduced by the usage of such plugin:
-1) Make the consumers (NFVO, VNFM) independent to the monitoring system.
+1) Make the consumers (NFVO, VNF managers, Fault Management System, AutoScaling Engine) independent to the monitoring system.
-2) The communication between the consumers and zabbix-plugin is JSON based, so the consumers can be written in any languages.
+2) The communication between the consumers and Zabbix Plugin is JSON based, so the consumers can be written in any languages.
 3) The values of the items are cached and updated periodically in order to avoid to contact the Zabbix Server each time a specific metric is required.
-4) If your consumer is written in java, we provide a simple class MonitoringPluginCaller which handle the communication via RabbitMQ.

 ## Prerequisites

 The prerequisites are:

+- Open Baton NFVO up and running
 - Zabbix server (2.2 or 3.0) installed and running.
 See [how to configure Zabbix server 2.2][zabbix-server-configuration-2.2] or [Zabbix server 3.0][zabbix-server-configuration-3.0].
-- RabbitMQ server installed and running
 - Git installed
-- Gradle installed

 ## Set up environment